-Peninsula Leisure (PL) Pty Ltd has zero tolerance for child abuse or endangerment and is committed to the ongoing safety of all children and young people, recognising that children and young people have the right to feel safe and to always be safe.
-As a child safe organisation Peninsula Leisure will take deliberate steps to protect children and young people from physical, sexual, emotional, psychological and cultural abuse, as well as neglect.
-The commitment to protecting children will be embedded in Peninsula Leisure's culture, values, policies and procedures.
+Peninsula Leisure (PL) Pty Ltd has zero tolerance for child abuse or endangerment and is committed to the ongoing safety of all children and young people, recognising that children and young people have the right to feel safe, always be safe, be heard and participate in decisions which affect them.
+As a child safe organisation Peninsula Leisure will take deliberate steps to protect children and young people from physical abuse, sexual abuse, emotional abuse, neglect and exposure to family violence.
+The commitment to protecting children will be embedded in Peninsula Leisure's culture, values, policies, procedures and training.